PlanterApp/planter_blog/content/posts/grow-lights.md

 ## Grow Light Height

 A good rule of thumb is to position your lights 6-24” away from your plants.
 Don’t just set it and forget it though!
-Pay attention to your seedlings, and if you notice them becoming “leggy”, they’re not receiving enough light.
+Pay attention to your seedlings, and if you notice them becoming “leggy”, they’re not receiving enough light, so you should lower your lights.
 On the contrary, if your lights are too close, plants can get damaged by the heat of the light.
 Try adjusting your lights to find the sweet spot, and periodically raising them as the plants grow.

 ## Our Recommendations

 There are so many [grow light options](https://amzn.to/3WLvk5X) out there, it can get overwhelming.
 So we've done the research and read the reviews for you.
 Here are our recommendations:

+{{< affiliate >}}

 ### [Barrina Grow Lights](https://www.amazon.com/Barrina-Equivalent-Bright-Spectrum-Sunlight/dp/B082ZL1Q63)